Leon99/Anroo/README.md

 # Anroo

 Libraries and console apps for controlling affordable devices that enable 'smart home' automation:

 - Milight LED bulbs (also known as EasyBulb/LimitlessLED).
-'Dual White' and RGBW bulbs are supported;
+'Dual White' and RGBW bulbs are supported with TCP and UDP protocols;
 - Orvibo S20 Wi-Fi socket and its clones.

 Both support multiple devices present on the network, as well as multiple network interfaces available on the host.